rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 ### CUDA Error Checking

 Checking for the succesful completion of CUDA runtime API functions should be done via the  `CUDA_TRY`  macro.
-This macro throw a `cudf::cuda_error` exception  if the return value of the CUDA API does not return  `cudaSuccess`.
+This macro throws a `cudf::cuda_error` exception if the return value of the CUDA API does not return  `cudaSuccess`.
 The thrown exception will include a description of the CUDA error code that occurred in it's  `what()`  message.

 Example: